-Executive Education Center Frank R. Llovd.
-Associate Dean
+Executive Education Center Frank R. Lloyd, Associate Dean

-The Executive Education Center at SMU is Dallas' best resource for advanced leadership and business training.
-The center offers Cox graduate students training through open enrollment certificate programs, custom executive education programs and the Summer Business Institute.
-For more information, please visit the website at exed.cox.smu.edu or call 214-768-3335 or 1-800-768-6699.
+The Executive Education Center is one of the pillars of the Cox commitment to the business community.
+The center's seminars and certificate programs develop leadership and business acumen through its world-class faculty and facilities.
+The customized educational experiences for groups of current and high-potential managers improve a company's organizational performance.
+For more information, visit www.exed.cox.smu.edu or call 214-768-3335 or 1-800-768-6699.